Henrykado/TweakedCutscenes/README.md

 42 Tails finds Froggy in the jungle - Froggy no longer jumps above the emerald, so it actually looks like he's picking it up.
 46 Tails lets go of Froggy - He lets go of Froggy faster after being jumpscared by Big.
 4C After Gamma - The music stops when Amy interrupts Tails.
-4D Eggman launches his missile - Music stops exactly when Eggman crashes; Tails only gets spooked by missile after it's properly visible; Tails looks at missile while it flies above him.
+4D Eggman launches his missile - Amy no longer moves downward while being carried by Tails; Music stops exactly when Eggman crashes; Tails only gets spooked by missile after it's properly visible; Tails looks at missile while it flies above him.

 ### Amy:
 61 Intro Part 2 - Amy no longer runs past the store then teleports back.